edbennett/web-novice/_episodes/05-scraping.md

 >
 > Look at [EPEX SPOT's data on the energy market][epex-data].
 > How would you extract the price of the energy as a function of time?
+> Can you look at other countries, and on different dates?
 >
 > > ## Solution
 > > ~~~